A driver rams a car into crowd in Germany's Mannheim, leaving 2 dead and 11 injured

 They said the driver shot himself in the mouth when he was arrested and had to undergo medical treatment at a hospital.
 He could not yet be questioned.

+While the driver did not seem to be ideologically motivated, prosecutors said that the man, whose identity was not revealed in line with German privacy rules, has several previous convictions.

+He served a short prison sentence for assault more than 10 years ago, and was convicted for drunken driving.
+He had also been investigated for a hate speech offense on Facebook in 2018, for which he was fined, prosecutors said without giving further details.

-Investigators are looking into the possibility that the driver may suffer from psychological problems.
+Investigators are also looking into the possibility that the driver may suffer from psychological problems.

 Cars have been used as deadly weapons in several acts of violence in recent months in Germany.